JoelBranham/Codebreaker/README.md

 ##Notes

 The biggest challenge I faced when writing the code for this game was ensuring that digits were not counted as both correct and misplaced.
 Also, it was difficult to ensure that, if a digit in a guess was in the secret code more than once, it was not counted as more than one misplaced digit.
 Example of the latter: the player guesses "1234" and the secret code is "5622".
 At the earlier stages of this code, the single misplaced "2" would be wrongly counted as two misplaced digits.
+The key to preventing both of these mistakes from happening was, whenever a digit was counted as correct or misplaced, changing the digt to an alphabetic character that was not a number and thus not able to be found as match when judged against the numbers found in the secret code.

 ##Acknowledgements